eForms Logo

 Wisconsin Postnuptial Agreement

-A Wisconsin postnuptial agreement is a contract between spouses that lets them decide how to distribute their marital property should the marriage end in divorce or death.
-Couples may pursue a postnuptial agreement to avoid the uncertainty associated with the divorce process when judges have considerable discretion to divide assets.
+A Wisconsin postnuptial agreement is a contract between spouses that lets them decide how to distribute their marital property should the marriage end.
+Couples may pursue a postnuptial agreement to avoid the uncertainty associated with the divorce process.

 Laws